jpverkamp/blog/content/programming/stackexchange/2015-01-01-generating-omnichromatic-images.md

 I really also like how different `grow-minimum` and `grow-maximum` are, despite how similar their definitions are.
 Specifically, since in the latter we take the worst case error, we get neat ridges between the expanding color sections which are only filled right at the very end.
 Likewise, `grow-average` has it's own distinct feel.
 Because of the averaging of the error, it tends to be much more muted.

 Another interesting note is runtime.
 Because of how the border pixels are filled in, `grow-maximum` will have a much longer list through most of its run.
 Furthermore, since we have to compare every current border pixel to each new color, that results in a correspondingly longer runtime.
-While they would have the same runtime in {{< wikipedia "Big O notation" >}}, the constants are very different.
+While they would have the same runtime in [[wiki:Big O notation]](), the constants are very different.

 You may be asking yourself, so what about that `#:seeds` paramater?
 Well, with that, you can do something like this: growing in from the edges rather than from the center: